segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 ## Conversion Variables - eVars

 Custom Conversion variables, also known as eVars, are how Adobe segments conversion success metrics in custom marketing reports.
-To learn more about eVars and how to configure them see Adobe's [documentation here](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html).
+To learn more, see the [Adobe documentation about eVars and how to configure them](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/conversion-variables/conversion-var-admin.html).

-You must configure an eVar mapping in your Segment destination settings to send eVars to Adobe on `.track()` and `.page()` calls.
+You must configure an eVar mapping in your Segment destination settings to send eVars to Adobe on Track and Page calls.
 When configuring the mapping, the list of eVars must be defined in the Adobe Analytics UI.
 Map your Adobe Analytics eVar names to the Segment property names you’re using in your Segment events.
 Enter a Segment property name on the left and an Adobe Analytics eVar number on the right.
 You can view your Segment events and properties in your Schema.

 An example eVar mapping in the Segment Destination settings UI should look like this:
 ![](images/eVar-mapping.png)

 ## Merchandising Events

 The Merchandising Events setting allows you to set eVars and events on a per-product basis within the "products" string, and supports increment and currency events.
-This provides robust product string support, which you can read more about [here](https://marketing.adobe.com/resources/help/en_US/sc/implement/products.html).
+This provides robust product string support, which you can read more about [in the Adobe Analytics Compontents guide](https://marketing.adobe.com/resources/help/en_US/sc/implement/products.html).

-Per Adobe documentation, Segment formats the `s.products` as `[category][item][quantity][total][incrementor][merchString]`.
-Segment will automatically assign the product category, quantity, and total.
-The [item] defaults to the Product Name.
-If you want to instead use the SKU or ID you can change using the [Product Identifier setting](#product-identifier-setting).
+Per the Adobe documentation, Segment formats the `s.products` as `[category][item][quantity][total][incrementor][merchString]`.
+Segment automatically assigns the product category, quantity, and total.
+The `[item]` defaults to the Product Name.
+If you want to use the SKU or ID instead, you can change this by using the [Product Identifier setting](#product-identifier-setting).

 The success event incrementor and merchandising string are determined by your Segment Adobe destination settings.
-It relies on the "Segment Event", "Adobe Analytics Event", and "Segment Property".
-You do not need to select an incrementor for product scoped merchandising events.
-The merchandising string is how you can send Segment property values to Adobe as eVars.
-Each eVar will be delimited from the next eVar by a `|`.
+These rely on the "Segment Event", "Adobe Analytics Event", and "Segment Property".
+You do not need to select an incrementor for product-scoped merchandising events.
+You can use the merchandising string to send Segment property values to Adobe as eVars.
+Each eVar is separated from the next eVar by a `|`.

-The Segment Adobe Analytics Merchandising setting operates as follows:
+The Segment Adobe Analytics Merchandising setting runs as follows:

-- Keys off of the Segment `track` call event name, or for `page` support, a `property.eventName`
+- Looks for the Segment `track` call event name, or for a `page` call, a `property.eventName`
 - Maps to the Adobe event to send in as an increment or currency event.
 - Reads if the event is scoped to the product or event level.
-- [optional] Sets a value on the event.
+- _Optional_: Sets a value on the event.
 This value is the increment or currency to pass to Adobe.
-If you don't include a value, Segment sends the event without one, and Adobe understands this as an increment of 1.
-If you configure a value and the value is not present on the `track` or `page` call, we do not send the event to Adobe.
+  If you don't include a value, Segment sends the event without one, and Adobe understands this as an increment of `1`.
+If you configure a value and the value is not present on the `track` or `page` call, Segment does not send the event to Adobe.
 - Map of product eVars to set on the products string.
-This is only supported at the product level, as expected by Adobe Analytics.
+This is only supported at the product level, as expected by Adobe Analytics. <!-- LR Note: this whole section could use work, but this part is especially confusing-->

+> note ""
-  - Note: Some events in the Ecommerce spec do not use the products array, and product information is located in the top level property object.
-For an example see the [Product Added Spec](/docs/connections/spec/ecommerce/v2/#product-added).
-For the following events when adding an eVar mapping ensure you specify `properties.key` as the Segment key in the mapping: Product Added, Product Removed, and Product Viewed.
+> **Note**: Some events in the Ecommerce spec do not use the "products" array and product information is located in the top level property object, for example the [Product Added Spec](/docs/connections/spec/ecommerce/v2/#product-added).
+Make sure you specify `properties.key` as the Segment key in the mapping when adding an eVar for **Product Added**, **Product Removed**, and **Product Viewed**.

 Let's take the following example:

 ![](images/merchandising-event.png)

-The configuration in the example image above configures a `Order Completed` Segment event which sends Adobe Analytics:
+The configuration in the example image above configures an `Order Completed` Segment event which sends Adobe Analytics:
 - `event1` in `s.events` with the value passed from `properties.increment`.
 - `event2` on `s.products` with the value passed from `properties.products.price`.
 - the value for `properties.products.priceStatus` in `eVar1` on `s.products`.
 - the value for `properties.products.coupon` in `eVar2` on `s.products`.

 _Considerations_:
-- We also pass in `event2` without a value on `s.events`, as this is a requirement for Adobe.
+- Segment also passes in `event2` without a value on `s.events`, as this is a requirement for Adobe.
-- We still map to Adobe's predefined `scAdd` event.
-See default [Ecommerce Spec events](#using-default-ecommerce-spec-events)
+- Segment still maps to Adobe's predefined `scAdd` event.
+See the default [Ecommerce Spec events](#using-default-ecommerce-spec-events).
-- We use dot notation for product values, for example `products.priceStatus` parses through properties for this value.
-  - This includes the product string, so if you want a value nested in products, you would configure `products.priceStatus`.
+- Segment uses dot notation for product values, for example `products.priceStatus` parses through properties for this value.
+This includes the product string, so if you want a value nested in products, you would configure `products.priceStatus`.

-Once you have the above example mapping configured, you send in the relevant event to Segment.
+Once you have the above example mapping configured, you send the relevant event to Segment.

 For example, in a Node.js environment we sent: